2023 Solar Incentives Guide for Cudahy, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" includes a range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, while others are offered by the state of California or by your specific utility company, county or municipality.
+The phrase "solar incentives" broadly refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are provided by the federal government, while others are handled by the state of California or your utility company, county or municipality.
 Types of solar incentives might include:

 Best Regional Coverage